LUGGGI/MiniFactory-Wiki/Debuging_Factory.md

 Logs the important events.

 * Not persistent over reboot
-* Can only be read with RevPiCommander
+* Can only be read with RevPiCommander by selecting log on the interface

+### Detailed-Log

+Logs all events on the PLC

+* Includes the general-log
+* found on the plc at `/var/lib/revpiload/plc_code/log`

 ## Debugging Errors and Problems